alienfast/gulp-pipeline/README.md

 ## Recipes
 - Autoprefixer
 - EsLint
+- Images
 - Rollup (variations include amd, cjs, es, iife, umd)
 - Sass
 - ScssLint
 - Clean (subvariations include javascripts, stylesheets, images)

 ## TaskSeries
-TaskSeries allows tasks to be run in a sequence or in a heterogeneous set of sequence/parallel executions through the [run-sequence](https://github.com/OverZealous/run-sequence) plugin.
+TaskSeries allows tasks to be run in a sequence or in a heterogeneous set of sequence/parallel executions (using the implementation from [run-sequence](https://github.com/OverZealous/run-sequence)).
 A simple array will run in series, nested arrays will allow those tasks to run in parallel.
 In the example above, the following are executed:

     1. clean
     2. eslint && scsslint tasks in parallel